Anne R. Kapuscinski - (Chair)

 Garrick E. Louis

-Garrick Louis is Associate Professor of Systems Engineering, Civil and Environmental Engineering, and Engineering and Society at the University of Virginia.
+Garrick Louis is Associate Professor of Engineering Systems and Environment at the University of Virginia.
 He is director of the Small Infrastructure and Development Center.
 His research seeks to provide sustained access to basic human services, including water and sanitation, to developing communities.
 He holds B.S.c. and M.S.c. degrees in Chemical Engineering and Ph.D. in Engineering and Public Policy.
 His honors include the 2000 Presidential Early Career Award for Scientists and Engineers from the National Science Foundation, 2006-2007 American Association for the Advancement of Science (AAAS) Energy Environment and Natural Resources Fellow, 2014 Design and Health Faculty Fellow at the University of Virginia, 2015-16 Jefferson Science Fellow in the Office of Global Food Security at the U.S. Department of State, and is Global Fulbright Specialist for the U.S. Department of State.